thoughtworksarts/thoughtworksarts.github.io/app/_posts/2017-09-13-presenting-our-work-tedx.markdown

 Following on from that I explain my partnership with Ellen Pearlman, and the programs we continue to run together, such as the [Hardware Hack Lab](https://hardwarehacklab.io), [Art-A-Hack](https://artahack.io/), and the [Thoughtworks Arts Residency](https://thoughtworksarts.io/).

 {% include image file='noor.jpg'
-   caption='Excerpt from \'Noor: A Brain Opera\' in Hong Kong' %}
+   alt='A woman with a brain interface headset moves amongst audience members' caption='Excerpt from \'Noor: A Brain Opera\' in Hong Kong' %}

 I go on to describe Ellen's work on brain-computer interfaces, and her ground-breaking performative piece 'Noor' from 2016, which was the [world's first brainwave opera](https://creators.vice.com/en_us/article/wnpm3w/eeg-brainwave-opera-hong-kong).